Oleg (2019) by Juris Kursietis

-The breathtaking zoom-in shot of the opening scene, with Oleg as a dot in icy Latvian surroundings in fetal position, gives the tone for the whole story.
+The breathtaking zoom-in shot of the opening scene, with Oleg as a dot in icy Latvian surroundings in a fetal position, gives the tone for the whole story.
 He is the lamb to be sacrificed, as his (not to be seen) granny tells him so.

 In reality, Oleg is a butcher ('cuts meat') and has arrived at Ghent, Belgium on an alien's passport (a source of joke later on in the film), and a specific job description as a reason for his staying.
 Mishaps, lack of solidarity that his fellow workers exhibit, and direct accusations make Oleg lose his job and staying place.
-In a rather frenetic camera movement which follows him closely, Oleg now seeks a new beginning.
+In a rather frenetic camera movement that follows him closely, Oleg now seeks a new beginning.

 With a color palette that is never inviting (except for night shots and Latvian forests), there is the right amount of tension and wrong twists and turns that Oleg takes to check out of his trap.
 A brief excursion to the Latvian community dinner in Brussels brings a fleeting relationship, but also cements that he has no help from his compatriots.
 The new Europe is an unknown field, where he has to choose if he is the hunted or the hunter.